hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 ### Keep it Without the Key

-We can ¡even without the partitioning key, simply by keeping the partitions isolated throughout the pipeline.
+We can even without the partitioning key, simply by keeping the partitions isolated throughout the pipeline.
 This seems to allow us a level of parallelism equal to the number of partitions in the source.
 However, it is pretty inflexible:

 1. Jet's symmetrical execution model means that the source parallelism must be a multiple of the size of the cluster